Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Maximum marginal likelihood estimation with gradient flows

-\subsection{Maximum Marginal Likelihood Estimation with Gradient Flows}
+\section{Maximum marginal likelihood estimation with gradient flows}

-Our approach is based on observing that in order to maximise the marginal likelihood~\eqref{eq:def:k} one can employ standard tools from Langevin-based optimisation. \citet{neal1998view} and, more recently, \cite{kuntz2022scalable} observe that EM can be seen as application of coordinate ascent to the free-energy functional $F:\real^{d_\theta}\times\cP(\real^{d_x})\to \mathbb{R}$
+Our approach is based on observing that in order to maximise the marginal likelihood~\eqref{eq:def:k} one can employ standard tools from Langevin-based optimisation. \cite{neal1998view} and, more recently, \cite{kuntz2023particle} observe that EM can be seen as application of coordinate ascent to the free-energy functional $F:\mathbb{R}^{d_\theta}\times\mathcal{P}(\mathbb{R}^{d_x})\to \mathbb{R}$

-The approach of \cite{kuntz2022scalable} leverages recent advances in minimisation of functionals over spaces of probability measures \citep{otto2001geometry, jordan1998variational} to obtain an IPS approximating the minimiser $(\theta^\star, \nu^\star)\in \mathbb{R}^{d_\theta}\times\cP(\real^{d_x})$ of $F$.
-In this setting, $\theta^\star$ corresponds to the MMLE estimate, while $\nu^\star = p_{\theta^\star}(x|y)$ is the posterior distribution of the latent variable $x$ given the observed data $y$. \citet[Theorem 1--2]{kuntz2022scalable} establish that minimising $k$ in~\eqref{eq:def:k} is equivalent to minimising $F$.
+The approach of \cite{kuntz2023particle} leverages recent advances in minimisation of functionals over spaces of probability measures \cite{otto2001geometry, jordan1998variational} to obtain an IPS approximating the minimiser $(\bar{\theta}^\star, \nu^\star)\in \mathbb{R}^{d_\theta}\times\mathcal{P}(\mathbb{R}^{d_x})$ of $F$.
+In this setting, $\bar{\theta}^\star$ corresponds to the MMLE estimate, while $\nu^\star = p_{\bar{\theta}^\star}(x|y)$ is the posterior distribution of the latent variable $x$ given the observed data $y$. \cite[Theorem 1--2]{kuntz2023particle} establish that minimising $k$ in~\eqref{eq:def:k} is equivalent to minimising $F$.

 The minimisation of $F$ is achieved by deriving a Wasserstein gradient flow for $F$, which can be seen as an extension of standard gradient flows to spaces of probability measures.
-The Wasserstein gradient flow for $F$ is given by a Fokker-Plank PDE~\eqref{eq:fp} with drift
+The Wasserstein gradient flow for $F$ over $\mathbb{R}^{d_\theta}\times\mathcal{P}(\mathbb{R}^{d_x})$ is given by the following combination of a gradient descent ODE for $\theta$ and a Fokker-Planck PDE for $\nu$

-where $\nu$ denotes the law of $x$, and diffusion tensor $D$ given by a constant diagonal matrix with diagonal entries $D_{ii} = 0$ for $i=1, \dots, d_\theta$ and $D_{ii} = 1$ for the remainder.
-We refer to \citet[Appendix B]{kuntz2022scalable} for the derivation of this Fokker-Plank equation and \citet{ambrosio2008gradient} for a full treatment of Wasserstein gradient flows.

-The associated SDE is a McKean--Vlasov SDE (MKVSDE), whose drift coefficient depends on the law $\nu_t$ of the solution $X_t$
+The associated SDE is a McKean--Vlasov SDE (MKVSDE), whose drift coefficient depends on the law $\nu_t$ of the solution $\bm{X}_t$